evildmp/diataxis-documentation-framework/quality.rst

 * *anticipating the user*

 Unlike the characteristics of deep quality, they cannot be checked or measured, but they can still be clearly identified.
+When we encounter them, we usually (not always, because we need to be capable of it) recognise them.

 They are characteristics of *deep quality*.

 What's the difference?